carlosazsilva/PolynomialApp/README.md

 ###### *This challenge was made as the final project of [RE_Start Developer](https://pt.primaverabss.com/pt/formacao-2/acoes-em-destaque/restart/)'s OOP module.
 It's an academic project made with no real intent.*

 # Challenge Description
-The intent of the project was the creation of a console application in C# (PolynomialApp) that allows the manipulation of polynomials using lists.
+The intent of the project is the creation of a console application in C# (PolynomialApp) that allows the manipulation of polynomials using lists.

 ## The polynomial expression

-In mathematics, a polynomial expression is a **function P** that can be written in the following way:
+In mathematics, a polynomial expression is a ***function P*** that can be written in the following way:

     P(x) = ax^n + bx^(n-1) + cx^(n-2) + ... + kx^1 + lx^0